-The vast majority of animal sensory systems (also in humans) passively sample the environment (i.e., extrinsic energy sources, such as light or sound stimulate sensory receptors).
-Still, animals generally use the motor system to sample the environment (e.g., to focus the eyes or turn the ears), but truly active senses, where the animal itself produces the energy used to probe the surroundings, are rare in the animal kingdom (Nelson and Maciver, 2006).
-Examples comprise the active electric sense by weakly electric fishes (Lissmann and Machin, 1958) and echolocation, where sensing of the environment occurs through auditory analysis of self-generated sounds (Griffin, 1974).
-The advanced echolocation systems of bats and toothed whales involve dynamic adaptation of the outgoing sound and behavior (e.g., head aim and flight path) based on perception of the surroundings through auditory processing of the information carried by returning echoes.
+The vast majority of animal sensory systems (also in humans) passively sample the environment, i.e. extrinsic energy sources like light or sound stimulate sensory receptors.

+Still, animals generally use the motor system to sample the environment, e.g. to focus the eyes or turn the ears, but truly active senses, where the animal itself produces the energy used to probe the surroundings, are rare in the animal kingdom (Nelson and Maciver, 2006).

-The motor system can modulate sensory information processing, independent of whether the energy sensed is also produced.
-Temporal motor sequences, or rhythmic movements, sharpen the temporal auditory stimulus selection through top-down attentional control (Morillon et al., 2014).
-Motor output is regulated in part by slow motor cortical oscillatory rhythms that have also been shown to affect the excitability of task-relevant sensory neurons (Schroeder et al., 2010).
+Examples comprise the active electric sense by weakly electric fishes (Lissmann and Machin, 1958) and echolocation, where sensing of the environment occurs through auditory analysis of self-generated sounds (Griffin, 1944).
+The advanced echolocation systems of bats and toothed whales involve dynamic adaptation of the outgoing sound and behavior, e.g. head aim and flight path, based on perception of the surroundings through auditory processing of the information carried by returning echoes.
+The motor system can modulate sensory information processing; independent of whether the energy sensed is also produced.
+Temporal motor sequences, or rhythmic movements, sharpen the temporal auditory stimulus selection through top-down attentional control (Morillon et al. 2014).
+Motor output is regulated in part by slow motor cortical oscillatory rhythms that have also been shown to affect the excitability of task-relevant sensory neurons (Schroeder et al. 2010).
 Our results support this idea in a classical active sensing task.
 If the temporal comparison between call and reverberation is used in evaluating room size, as it appears to be, then this may be a possible neural mechanism that would explain both our behavioral and neuroimaging results.
 In addition to the motor system, active echolocation recruited cortical and subcortical auditory processing regions, as well as visual and parietal areas not typically known for auditory processing.
-As in the visual cortex, the auditory cortex is thought to comprise two processing streams: the dorsal or "where" stream, and the ventral or "what" stream (Rauschecker and Tian, 2000).
-Sound localization and spatial hearing recruit early auditory areas posterior and lateral to the primary auditory cortex, extending into the parietal cortex both in humans and nonhuman primates (Rauschecker and Tian, 2000; Alain et al., 2001; van der Zwaag et al., 2011) Recently, the function of the dorsal auditory stream was reconceptualized to involve sensory-motor control and integration in speech (Rauschecker, 2011; Chevillet et al., 2013).
-Although our experimental paradigm involved spatial auditory processing (classically the "where" stream), the vocalmotor requirements of human echolocation also challenge sensory-motor integration, making it conceivable with a nonspatial task to further delineate auditory processing streams.
+As in the visual cortex, the auditory cortex is thought to comprise two processing streams, the dorsal or "where" stream, and the ventral or "what" stream (Rauschecker and Tian, 2000).
+Sound localization and spatial hearing recruit early auditory areas posterior and lateral to the primary auditory cortex, extending into the parietal cortex both in humans and non-human primates (Rauschecker and Tian, 2000; Alain et al., 2001; van der Zwaag et al., 2011) Recently the function of the dorsal auditory stream was reconceptualized to involve sensory-motor control and integration in speech (Rauschecker, 2011; Chevillet et al., 2013).
+While our experimental paradigm involved spatial auditory processing (classically the

+'where' stream), the vocal-motor requirements of human echolocation also challenge sensory-